Acupressure Points for Gas Relieve and Prevention

 Final Thoughts

 When it comes to flatulence, it is healthy and vital to release it.
 You do not want to end up with discomfort.
-The best way to prevent it from happening is by sitting down for a meal and eating slowly.
+The best way to prevent it from happening is to sit down for a meal and eat slowly.
 Try to avoid drinking soda drinks and work some exercise into your routine.
-Look at what you are eating and eliminate those foods causing the problem.
-It is usually not dangerous, but if it continues and causes discomfort for days, visit your doctor.
+Examine what you are eating and eliminate those foods that are causing the problem.
+It is usually not dangerous, but if it persists and causes discomfort for several days, consult your doctor.

 Leave a Comment